 Can you imagine a mathematical paper saying "a = b, but the proof is commercial property of our company"?
 Not any intellectual activity is science: science is producing knowledge for all, not for oneself.
-That some close-source software is good can be advertized, but it cannot be object of a scientific publication.
-If you have a program, make money of it—but don't call it science unless you are willing to show how to write such a program.
+The fact that some close-source software is good can be advertized, but it cannot be object of a scientific publication.
+If you have a program, make money of it—but don't call it science unless you are willing to show others how to write such a program.
 Advertizing disguised as scientific publication is misleading, frustrating, and dishonest: it gives a double reward to the author, money for the program and money from the university promotion.

 One paper that erroneously (or intentionally) reports too high results on a task (though looking plausible enough to be publishable) can completely block any progress in the field.

-Another student of mine suggested a new method for some task.
+A student of mine suggested a new method for some task.
 She found a long paper published in a very respectable journal, which reported higher results—in fact a bit too high to be realistic, so she suspected an error.
-She spent months trying to rebuild the algorithm from the paper, and gave up: the description was not clear enough to write a program following it.
-When she asked the author, again a very respectable scientist, he did not already remember the details, and his student who implemented the programs has graduated long ago.
+She spent months trying to reproduce the algorithm from the paper, and gave up: the description was not clear enough to write a program following it.
+When she asked the author, a very respectable scientist, he did not already remember the details, and his student who implemented the programs has graduated long ago.
 Even the corpus on which the results were reported has been lost on a broken laptop.
 Sounds familiar?
 Finally, she had no way to publish her results, because there was no way to compare them with previously published ones and because her figures were not as high as those reported in that paper.

-So the current situation is: there is a paper published in a very prestigious journal that reports very optimistic figures; there is no way to know how one can achieve this quality in his or her own system; there is no way to know whether those figures are true; and there is no way to publish new research in the field because the figures that all new research obtains are lower than those reported in that paper.
+So the current situation in that field of research is: there is a paper published in a very prestigious journal that reports very optimistic figures; there is no way to know how one can achieve this quality in his or her own system; there is no way to know whether those figures are true; and there is no way to publish new research in the field because the figures that all new research obtains are lower than those reported in that paper.
 If, for whatever reason, those figures were erroneous, then no advance in this field is ever possible.
 One paper killed a whole field of science, in exchange for university promotion points to one person.

-In the paper A Very Large Database of Collocations and Semantic Links, I report the creation of a large lexical resource, which until now has not been made available to public, even for a fee.
+In the paper A Very Large Database of Collocations and Semantic Links, I reported the creation of a large lexical resource, which until now has not been made available to public, even for a fee.
 What's the point in reporting something that nobody can use or even see?

-In the paper Detecting Inflection Patterns in Natural Language by Minimization of Morphological Model, I report an algorithm.
+In the paper Detecting Inflection Patterns in Natural Language by Minimization of Morphological Model, I reported an algorithm.
 However, much later when I was once more examining the code I found a threshold that was not mentioned in the paper, which I introduced temporarily and forgot to remove.
 When I removed the threshold, the algorithm did not work as expected—the threshold seems to be essential for the algorithm to work.
 So, the published algorithm is incomplete, not to say incorrect, and is not reproducible; however, the readers have no way to know it.